Towards the Pedagogical Steering of Large Language Models for Tutoring: A Case Study with Modeling Productive Failure

-\textbf{RQ2.3} \emph{\name\ can influence the perceived helpfulness of the tutor LLM, through the tutoring strategy it makes it follow.} We find that the baseline with no intents (V2) is perceived by the students as more helpful than V1.
+\emph{\name\ can influence the perceived helpfulness of the tutor LLM, through the tutoring strategy it makes it follow.} We find that the baseline with no intents (V2) is perceived by the students as more helpful than V1 ($2.00$ \textit{versus} $1.20$ respectively on \texttt{Consistency} and $2.80$ \textit{versus} $2.67$ on \texttt{Country}).
 This is not surprising, as the PF tutoring strategy can be frustrating or misunderstood by students.
 Indeed, the PF strategy is designed to only give help when it is strictly necessary, which means that students spend more time being stuck and exploring suboptimal solutions.
 This can lead students to perceive the tutor as less helpful compared to a version that would give more help.
+We report the detailed results in Table \ref{tab:human_evaluation}.

-Our field test demonstrated the ability of \name\ tutor LLM to follow Productive Failure.
-We highlight in this section some insights gathered from our students' feedback.
+Our field test demonstrated the ability of the \name\ tutor to follow PF.
+This section highlights some qualitative insights from the field study feedback.

-\paragraph{Robustness} As discussed in Section \ref{sec:accuracystudentstatetracing}, the Student State Tracing procedure can make labeling mistakes.
+\textbf{Robustness} As discussed in Section \ref{sec:accuracystudentstatetracing}, the Student State Tracing procedure can make labeling mistakes.
 These mistakes can then compromise the Intent Selection and result in the selection of contradictory intents.
-This can also happen if the Intent Selection is poorly designed.
-This is exemplified by the feedback of field study students: \textit{``The AI keeps on asking me to check my answer although it was correct''}.
+This is exemplified by the feedback of a student: \textit{``The AI keeps on asking me to check my answer although it was correct''}.

-\paragraph{Grounding constraints} A student who was assigned to the baseline with no intents (V2) complained that the tutor would not let them use a solution entirely different from the expected one: \textit{``The AI only listens to key points that it wants, and ignores everything else (e.g. my idea of using [...])''} A good tutor should encourage the use of an original method, but the model considers it a mistake.
-This highlights a real pedagogical problem, as in this case, the tutor is harmful to the learning by restricting the student's exploration.
-This insight shows that Pedagogical Steering is not just about telling or not the answer, but rather about a collection of different pedagogical properties LLMs lack.
+\textbf{Solution constraint} A student assigned to the no intents baseline (V2) complained that the tutor would not let them use a solution entirely different from the expected one: \textit{``The AI only listens to key points that it wants, and ignores everything else (e.g. my idea of using [...])''} A good tutor should encourage original solutions.
+This highlights a pedagogical problem, as in this case, the tutor is harmful to the learning by restricting the student.